mitar/meteor-issue-3194/old/README2.md

 ## Comparison with aldeed:autoform

 [aldeed:autoform](https://github.com/aldeed/meteor-autoform) and jonjamz:forms serves different purposes:
-- **aldeed:autoform** main purpose is automatic generation of insert and update forms for your collections.
-It is a very rich package, tightly integrated with aldeed:simple-schema and aldeed:collection2.
+- **aldeed:autoform** automatically generates insert and update forms for your collections.
+It is a large and rich package, tightly integrated with aldeed:simple-schema and aldeed:collection2.
-- **jonjamz:forms** only provides a thin framework for reusable forms, form elements and form workflows.
+- **jonjamz:forms** only provides a thin framework for building reusable forms, form elements and form workflows.

 ## Installation